samanthaming/awesome-notfancyappchallenge/CONTRIBUTING.md

 # Contributing Guide

 1. Please put you challenge under the right category 👍
-2. Link must link to the github repository, NOT the demo
+2. Link must link to the github repository, NOT the demo.
-3. Entry descriptions ends in a period `.`
+3. Entry descriptions ends in a period `.`.
+Please keep it short and max 1 sentence.
 4. Entry author's link must link to your github account.
 5. Add your items to the top of the list.
 To encourage challenges, orders are based on most recent dates first ⚡️